chseidl/sdse_students/README.md

    - At some point, the dialog will close, but the installation will continue (see bottom-right corner of IDE window)
    - You might need to restart the IDE

-- Import the projects (refer to this [this tutorial](https://www.lagomframework.com/documentation/1.6.x/java/EclipseMavenInt.html) for more screenshots)
+- Import the projects (mind the screenshots below and refer to this [this tutorial](https://www.lagomframework.com/documentation/1.6.x/java/EclipseMavenInt.html) for more details)
   - Make sure to use the option "Existing Maven Projects"
   - Choose the "portunus" folder as "Root Directory" in the dialog (see Screenshot 1)
   - Once the projects are imported, right-click the project "portunus" (is the root project)
     - In the context menu, select "Run As" > "Maven Install"
-    - This process will setup up the project - most notably it will install all dependencies for you
+    - This process will setup up the projects - most notably, it will install all dependencies for you
   - You can now launch the application!
     - Right-click the project "portunus" again
     - In the context menu, select "Run As" > "Maven build..."